mzf666/panda-tutorial/docs/source/train.rst

 Train your LLM
 ==============

-PandaLLM enables efficient training of various LLMs by leveraging the ``DeepSpeed`` acceleration framework.
+`PandaLLM <https://github.com/dandelionsllm/pandallm>`_ enables efficient training of various LLMs by leveraging the `DeepSpeed <https://github.com/microsoft/DeepSpeed>`_ acceleration framework and the `FairScale <https://github.com/facebookresearch/fairscale>`_ parallelization framework.
 You can train your LLM with a customized configuration using the following command:

 .. code-block:: console